NetDenizen/hairsnip-archive-viewer/README.md

 ![screenshot](https://i.imgur.com/a1TM2W6.png)

 Fields 7, 8, 10, 11-13, and 17-26 may have multiple options, each separated by a comma.
 A `-` represents a search for an empty (blank) string, which differs from not filtering any options, by leaving the actual field blank.
 Commas themselves may be represented by `\,`.

+These fields also support tab completion, where the tab key can be pressed to complete the partially entered keyword, to the closest mutually matching parts among the options.
+The results from the dropdown menus may be switched between using the arrow keys, and will wrap around to the respective opposite position, if the first and last options are passed.
+Options from the list may be selected by clicking them, or pressing enter with the desired one selected.

 Fields 14-16 may also have multiple options, each separated by a comma.
 Here, an option is a single number, or a range.
 A range is two numbers separated by a `-`, their order being irrelevant.
 If either of these numbers is left out, the maximum or minimum is available is assumed.